Want to make your own pizza at home? Whip up this vegan pizza dough, pile on all your favorite pizza toppings, and bake.

 It is important that you use water around 100–105°F. Anything much hotter can kill the yeast.
 Once you mix together the water with the yeast and sugar, and let the mixture sit.

 You will see the mixture begin to foam and rise up; this is called blooming.
 When your yeast blooms, it means your yeast is working, and you can move on to the next step.

 If your yeast doesn't foam, that means it is not activated, and it has probably gone bad.
 You will need to throw it out and start again.

 If you tend to forget, make sure to set a timer to remind you check on your dough while it's rising.
 You don't want to let it rise too long!

 Feel free to add some buttery herbs, spices, etc around the edge of the pizza crust to add flavor.
 Just like takeout pizza, you can add flavor to the crust.

 The sky is the limit when it comes to pizza toppings.
-Try making a white pizza, BBQ pizza, or a classic tomato sauce pizza.
-Pile on your favorite toppings and enjoy!
+Some of my favorite vegan pizza toppings are: